Talk to Engineer

 3️⃣ Nutrient Deficiency

 Microbial growth requires balanced nutrients.
-Biological treatment systems typically follow this nutrient ratio:
+Biological treatment systems typically follow the nutrient balance ratio:

 BOD : Nitrogen : Phosphorus = 100 : 5 : 1

-This condition is common in industrial wastewater where organic carbon is high but nutrients are insufficient.
+This condition frequently appears in industrial wastewater streams containing high organic carbon but insufficient nutrient availability.

-Biological systems are sensitive to sudden chemical changes.
+Biological treatment systems are highly sensitive to sudden chemical disturbances.

 Optimal pH range: 6.5 – 8.5